adam-ainsworth/click-stalker/readme.txt

 Please contact me if you would like any other enhancements - https://adamainsworth.co.uk/contact

-= Why is it called 'Click Stalker' =
+= Why is it called 'Click Stalker'? =

 Because click tracking is creepy and manipulative.
 But who am I to judge? :-)

+= Can I make a small donation to you for assisting my marketing effort? =

+You don't have to, but if you would like to buy me a coffee, beer, breakfast or more please visit https://adamainsworth.co.uk/donate

 == Screenshots ==